ISSA Nutritionist Study Guide

 The Quality of Proteins

-Complete proteins are going to be proteins with all of the essential amino acids in the proper amount needed for growth and maintenance of the body.
+Complete proteins are going to be proteins with all of the essential amino acids in the proper amount needed for the growth and maintenance of the body.

 Incomplete proteins are deficient in one or more of the essential amino acids.